9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 us avoid the need for administrative privileges to install packages.

 The `ghc-pkg` command provides subcommands to address different tasks.
-Most of the time, we\'ll only need two of them.
+Most of the time, we'll only need two of them.
 The `ghc-pkg list` command lets us see what packages are installed.
-When we want to uninstall a package, `ghc-pkg unregister` tells GHC that we won\'t be using a particular package any longer.
+When we want to uninstall a package, `ghc-pkg unregister` tells GHC that we won't be using a particular package any longer.
 (We will have to manually delete the installed files ourselves.)

 ### Setting up, building, and installing

 In addition to a `.cabal` file, a package must contain a *setup* file.
-This allows Cabal\'s build process to be heavily customised, if a package needs it.
+This allows Cabal's build process to be heavily customised, if a package needs it.
 The simplest setup file looks like this.

 :::: captioned-content